Mark0025/chameleoncollective/nextjs-dashboard/_DEV_MAN/readme.md

 we use DEV-MAN to monitor and work with ai at a high level.

+alex.md is a cline cline is alex.msd it is how we version our agents. make sure you understand this.

 all every ai agent should be using this framework.

 DEV_MAN